 The seller needs to verify that the cash buyer has the money to buy the house: 24 to 48 hours

 With a mortgage, the bank verifies that the buyer has the down payment available to close.
-Without a lender to verify funds, the seller will have to request proof of funds and earnest money from the buyer.
+Without a lender to verify funds, the seller will likely request proof of funds and earnest money from the buyer.

 Secure title and escrow services: 1 day

-The escrow company will hold onto all the money while the deal is done, just like earnest money if you’re buying a home with a mortgage.
-They’re a third party in your deal, ensuring that all the conditions of your real estate transaction are met.
+The escrow company will hold onto all the money while the deal is done, such as any earnest money you’re putting down.
+They’re a third party in your proceedings, ensuring that all the conditions of your real estate transaction are met.
 Many companies combine title and escrow services under one roof, as their functions are closely interrelated.

 Your agent can help you find a title company to handle the title search, and title insurance, which is always recommended.
 This task can happen while you’re obtaining the funds verification (if you didn’t do that in advance), as your bank will need information on where to transfer the money.